 But it’s nowhere close to ArcGIS Online.

 When you open the ArcGIS Online’s data catalog, you’ll feel like a kid on Christmas.
 Unwrap thousand of gifts like government data, detailed basemaps and crowd-sourced information.

 The basic ArcGIS license gives you access to ArcGIS Online – a GIS data goldmine.

 A generic search for “environment” returns over 2887 GIS datasets.
 2887.
 USDA Wildfires, NOAA Damaging Winds, World Climate Total Annual Precipitation, Ocean Bathymetry Basemap.
 This would make any environmental researcher squeal in delight.

-The bottom line is that ArcGIS Online is a rich source of GIS data.
+The bottom line is that ArcGIS Online (AGOL) is a rich source of GIS data.
 It helps you analyze and make even more powerful and knowledgeable decisions.

 Remember that with great power comes responsibility.
 Use the power wisely, my friend.